 The company should provide resources for learning and engagement to facilitate a smooth onboarding experience for the new hire.
 Managers and leaders should hold virtual ‘meet & greet’ sessions with the new hires to foster camaraderie.
-Set up a Zoom introduction virtual meeting with the team, have a Q&A session to ask questions, and to get to know his team.
+Set up a Zoom introduction virtual meeting with the team, have a Q&A session to ask questions, and get to know his team.
 Give your new hire’s number to his reporting manager so they can initiate a welcome call.

 - Digitize processes to streamline remote work

 Employers need to get work done, whether they work remotely or from the workplace.
 Employees need to keep in mind that working from home is work.
 While some employers offer some flexibility in the work timings, the work still has to get done.
 By digitizing work processes such as work hours tracking to time logging, managers can monitor work to see if it is on schedule.
 Time spend on each project, the status of each delegated project should be updated digitally.
 By digitizing work-related documents companies can save time and reduce errors.
-Leverage web conferencing tools like zoom where teams can participate in a call with video, screen sharing, recording functionalities.
+Leverage web conferencing tools like zoom where teams can participate in a call with video, screen sharing, and recording functionalities.

 - Care Package

-Put in place a care package that includes what you’d normally provide a new hire and something more to demonstrate that even if they not present in person at the physical work location, they are still an integral part of the company.
-Packages can include a notebook, a pen, a 25$ gift card, candy, a snack, and a personalized note.
+Put in place a care package that includes what you’d normally provide a new hire and something more to demonstrate that even if they are not present in person at the physical work location, they are still an integral part of the company.
+Packages can include a notebook, a pen, a 25$ gift card, a candy, a snack, and a personalized note.

 - Assign a virtual buddy

 Assigning a buddy for the first week or first month would be helpful.
 The buddy could handhold the remote employee in doubts relating to work as well as the work culture.
 Communication is a challenge with remote employees.
 Hence greater attention must be paid to ensure that the employee has understood his role as well as the expectations from him.
 Remote work policies should specify how an employee’s productivity will be measured.
-Productivity can be measured using different methods, such as time spent on the project, the number of bottlenecks resolved, the number of projects handled, billing of projects allocated, amount of client interactions, etc.
+Productivity can be measured using different methods, such as time spent on the project, the number of bottlenecks resolved, the number of projects handled, the billing of projects allocated, the number of client interactions, etc.

 - Transfer equipment in advance

-Schedule training session with your IT department
+- Schedule a training session with your IT department

-Remote workers should get trained on how to use workplace communication tools like slack, project management tools, and file-sharing solutions, and cloud applications like Google Drive.
+Remote workers should get trained on how to use workplace communication tools like slack, project management tools, file-sharing solutions, and cloud applications like Google Drive.
 They should also get familiar with installing anti-virus software, setting up 2-factor authorization, and security of laptops and other equipment.
 Required credentials should be shared to access official documents and remote hires should be trained on password protection and encryption.

 - Company ethos and culture

 Employees work better once they have grasped their work environment.
 The culture and ethos of a company can be communicated through mailers, emails, company paraphernalia, and video interactions.
-When a new hire comes onboard, the quicker he integrates with company culture the better.
-Video calls should be scheduled on priority with the new hire to help them acclimate to the company’s culture and it’s new way of doing things.
+When a new hire comes onboard, the quicker he integrates with the company culture the better.
+Video calls should be scheduled on priority with the new hire to help them acclimate to the company’s culture and its new way of doing things.
 It’s critical to use every step of onboarding as a channel to reinforce the company culture, values, and norms.

 EMP Trust new hire onboarding software helps improve employee engagement & retention and provides a personalized and fun new onboarding experience.
 Our employee onboarding software provides new hires forms with an intuitive new hire portal and branding with electronic form I-9 and E-Verify.
 New hire forms include Federal and all State Tax Forms, Direct Deposit, New Hire Policies, and Handbook Signoffs.
 Our onboarding wizard helps new hires learn about company culture, complete all required paperwork, understand HR policies, sign up for benefits, and view training and orientation schedules.